technomancy/leiningen/README.md

 You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.
-If you have a copy of an older Leiningen version around (installed as lein-stable, for example), then you can run "lein-stable deps" in your checkout.
+If you have a copy of an older Leiningen version around (at least 1.1.0, installed as lein-stable, for example), then you can run "lein-stable deps" in your checkout.
+If Leiningen's dependencies change,

 Alternatively a <tt>lein self-install</tt> will usually get you what you need.
 However, this will occasionally fail for very new SNAPSHOT